-Day 14, Thu, 25 Jan.
+Day 14, Thu, 22 Jan.
 Travel to Lake Furen.
 Lake Furen is a well-known Japanese birding center in the heart of Steller's Sea-Eagle country.
 Here, we'll find a very different, wild, and snow-covered landscape where we expect to see some of the most spectacular birds of the trip during our two-night stay.
 Passerines will be very scarce, but Great-spotted Woodpecker, Japanese Pygmy-Woodpecker, Marsh Tit, Eurasian Nuthatch, and Asian Rosy-Finch are likely.
-Night at a hotel in Nemuro or at Lake Furen Lodge.
+Local Furen sights, such as the frozen forest at Shunkenai.
+Night at a hotel in Nemuro.

-Day 15, Fri, 26 Jan.
+Day 15, Fri, 23 Jan.
 Lake Furen area.
-Today will be very full and exciting, with trips to Cape Nosappu and Cape Kiritappu as well as local Furen sights, such as sea-eagles gathered around fishing holes cut in the pack ice on the lake.
+Today will be very full and exciting, with trips to Cape Nosappu and Cape Kiritappu as well as local Furen sights, such as Onnemato Bird Hide where Rock Sandpiper is a slim chance.
 Wildfowl and seabirds come into their own here, and we'll search some of the unfrozen harbors and bays for wintering Harlequin Duck, Common Goldeneye, Long-tailed Duck, Black and Stejneger's scoters, Whooper Swan, and loons.
-Seawatching will give us practice with alcids, and we may hope for Common Murre, Spectacled Guillemot, and a chance of Least and Crested auklets or Pigeon Guillemot, all depending on the year's seabird distribution and the thickness of the ice.
+Sea-watching will give us practice with alcids, and we may hope for Common Murre, Spectacled Guillemot, and a chance of Least and Crested auklets or Pigeon Guillemot, all depending on the year's seabird distribution and the thickness of the ice.
 It is a good area, too, for northern gulls, with Glaucous, Glaucous-winged, Slaty-backed, and Common (Kamchatka) gulls to be expected.
 Return to Kushiro overnight.

-Day 16, Sat, 27 Jan.
+Day 16, Sat, 24 Jan.
 Return to Narita; flights home.
 We'll transfer this morning to the Kushiro airport for a latemorning flight back to Haneda and then Express bus to Narita (45 min).
 Most flights to the US depart Narita after 4:00 p.m.
-You will arrive on the same day (January 27), after recovering that lost day by once again crossing the International Date Line-in the opposite direction.
+You will arrive on the same day (January 28), after recovering that lost day by once again crossing the International Date Line-in the opposite direction.